Showing posts with label 2017. Show all posts

 An Atari STe game that never was!

-Old gamers, like me, will love the graphics which are perfectly 8-bit in style.
-It actually feels like something you'd expect of an ancient Atari console because of its striking palette and dinky sprites.
-These are small and with little animation, but nicely detailed.
-Well, with one exception, a hostile kamikaze dinosaur that loves to leap from the shores!!
+Old gamers (me!) will love the graphics that are kinda 8-bit in style.
+It feels like something you'd expect of a console because of its traditional palette and dinky sprites.
+They are small, with little animation, but nicely detailed.
+With one exception, a hostile kamikaze dinosaur that loves to leap from the shores!!

 Scott informed me that the Blitter co-processor was used to handle the visuals.
 And it shows with brisk movements that keeps up perfectly with the player and the hectic action without any trouble.

-The sound effects are pretty nice with lots of shooting, explosions and more.
-The DMA coprocessor is used to play and is super-duper.
-However, I must admit to being disappointed with the title music because it sounds like it's using low-frequency samples so is quite "STFM" in quality.
+The sound effects are pretty nice with lots of shooting, explosions, and more.
+The DMA coprocessor is used and is super-duper.
+However, I must admit to being disappointed with the title music because it sounds like it's using low-frequency samples and is "STFM" in quality.
 A bit odd considering what the STe is capable of.

 Watch out for dinosaurs, mines, birds, riverside cavemen and lots more!